RafaelButler/Neovim/README.md

 ## Extras

-Remember this configuration is for personal use, feel free to adapt and edit for your specific need.
+Remember this configuration is for my personal use.
+Feel free to adapt and edit for your specific need.